 How do I request additional services?

-In the first instance, issues should be discussed with your Advice and Support Director who will arrange the appropriate services with DTC, if necessary.
+In the first instance, issues should be discussed with your Advice and Support Director who will arrange the appropriate services with the EAP provider, if necessary.